Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to cause a denial-of-service condition.
+Successful exploitation of these vulnerabilities could allow an attacker to disclose information and execute arbitrary code.

 3. TECHNICAL DETAILS